SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 		ifNotNil: [ aStream nextPutAll: nextNode name ]
 ```

-Now there one case that we should still cover: when the node was not given a name.
+Now there is one case that we should still cover: when the node was not given a name.
 The following test shows the expected result.